ibm-cloud-docs/EventStreams/kafka_metrics.md

 # Getting started with Kafka metrics
 {: #getting-started-metrics}

-Apache Kafka is a widely recognized open-source event store and stream processing platform and is the de facto standard for data streaming and is used by over 70% of Fortune 500 companies.
-All major Cloud providers offer managed data streaming services to meet this growing demand.
-One key advantage of opting for managed Kafka services is the delegation of responsibility for broker and operational metrics, allowing you to focus solely on metrics specific to your producers, consumers, and clients.
-Following is a guidance on a set of metrics for you to monitor for optimal performance.

 When it comes to Kafka, monitoring typically involves various metrics related to topics, partitions, brokers, and consumer groups.
 Standard Kafka metrics include information on throughput, latency, replication, and disk usage.
 Refer to the [Kafka documentation](https://kafka.apache.org/documentation/) and relevant monitoring tools to understand the specific metrics available for your version of Kafka and how to interpret them effectively.

 ## Why is it important to monitor Kafka?
 {: #why-monitor}

 Monitoring your {{site.data.keyword.messagehub_full}} instance is crucial to ensure optimal functionality and overall health of your data pipeline.
-Kafka is a powerful distributed streaming platform, consisting of servers and clients that communicate over a high-performance protocol and often plays a central role in a variety of data architectures.
 Monitoring your Kafka clients helps to identify early signs of application failure, such as high resource usage and lagging consumers and bottlenecks.
 Identifying these warning signs early enables proactive response to potential issues that minimize downtime and prevent any disruption to business operations.
-Monitoring your Kafka instance also allows you to optimize costs by effectively utilizing your resources and the limits of your plan, which helps you to avoid potential service disruptions due to resource exhaustion and aids effective capacity planning as you scale.

 Kafka clients (producers and consumers) have their own set of metrics to monitor their performance and health. {{site.data.keyword.messagehub}} supports a rich set of metrics for both clients and is exposed in the official Java client.
 For more information, see [Monitoring Event Streams metrics by using IBM Cloud Monitoring](/docs/EventStreams?topic=EventStreams-metrics).